diablordking/wallet-application/README.md

 ## For Production Environment

-it needs Logging mechanism,Configuration server,Auto scalling, Dockerize all projects, Apache Kafka
+it needs Logging mechanism,Configuration server,Auto scalling, Dockerize all projects, Apache Kafka, More unit testing

 ### Writer